abhaydgarg/Notebook-Archived/src/react/proptypes.md

 !!! info "End Note"
     PropTypes does not work in production - so you have to worry about checking for props that can cause WSOD.
 And PropTypes is there for documenting comp and make a developer life easier.

+## Can I not use PropTypes?

+Yes, it is not neccessary to use PropTypes.
+The only thing that you miss is comp documentation and developer may have hard time figuring out the props that comp is using and their types.

+If you do the check for props that can cause WSOD then we do not need it.
+Because this is what matters in production.

+## PropTypes vs Typescript

+PropTypes help to check props at the runtime when you have data coming from API or other source and there is a possibility that data from API can have different types as compare to props type in comp.

+Typescript does not do the runtime check.
+It helps the developer by checking the props at compile time.

+### Which one to use

+Again - the purpose - documentation and early warning system for developer.

+**If you are not using Typescript** in your app then you should use PropTypes.
+So you, when later visit your comp and other developer when look into your comp then you and other developer can know about comp props and their types quickly and without a hasssle.

+**If you are using Typescript** in your app then do not use PropTypes.
+Use Typescript instead, because in Typescript you create a type definition file for your comp which tells you and other developer about the props and their types.
+It serves the purpose of documentation and warn developer about mismatch at compile time too.

+!!! question "What about runtime check (API data) when we use Typescript"
+    1. You do type checking for those props at the comp level which can cause WSOD or other errors.
+So there is no need to have another layer of PropTypes to check the types.
+    2. You can create a transform function (Adapter) which check and transform the data to match your props type.